4 Great Things To Bring To Assisted Living In Rancho San Diego

 Decorative items tend to take up a great deal of space, but a few items could be placed on a shelving unit, such as the shelf you bring to hold your TV.
 Some framed artwork will add some additional cheer.
 A favorite blanket or quilt also should come along with you to increase the hominess factor.
 A combination clock and radio can be placed on one of your bedroom nightstands.

-These are just a few suggestions for those moving into assisted living in Rancho San Diego.
+These are just a few suggestions for those moving into assisted living in San Diego.
 Each facility should provide you with a helpful list of things to bring, but you also might consider asking a few of the residents about which items they wished they had brought and which items they really didn’t need to bring.

 Leave a Reply